This alcohol-free margarita punch is the perfect spring mocktail for your next party!Jump to Recipe

 Add the water!
 Then pour into a gallon bag and freeze until you’re party-ready.

 To decide on the amount of sugar, think about how you like your margaritas.
 Or you lemonade, if that’s more your speed.
-The original recipe called for 1 cup.
-I thought that was way too much, but that’s because I like my margaritas with no extra sugar.
+I like more tart than sweet in mine, so I went with 1/3 cup.
+But don’t forget that the concentrates and the sprite will also add sweetness.

 Bonus: If you do want to add some excitement, grab your favorite tequila.
 I leave the ratio in your capable hands.